CortexVideoServices/Server/README.md

 ============================================

 #### Before install
-It is preferable to use a virtual environment of Python 3.8 and latest with the latest versions of the programs: pip, setuptools, wheel.
+Prefer to use a virtual environment of Python 3.8 with all the latest versions of the programs: pip, setuptools, wheel.